from training.npr.org: https://training.npr.org/sources/christelle-khalaf/

 Khalaf conducts research on energy management across state government, industry and other groups.
 Previously, she was an economist with Ohio University’s Voinovich School of Leadership and Public Affairs, where she served as a task lead on multiple U.S. Economic Development Administration projects, including analyzing the impacts of solar energy deployment in Appalachian Ohio.
 She is a task lead with a U.S. Department of Energy project, examining mineral reserves in the Wyoming Greater Green River Basin.
 She also served as a member of the Ohio Economic Roundtable convened by Ohio Governor Mike DeWine to discuss the COVID-19 pandemic’s effects on the state’s economic outlook.
 She is a member of the advisory panel on the Anchor Economy Initiative at the Federal Reserve Bank of Philadelphia.

-Expertise: Applied economics, economic development, energy transition, labor economics, regional economics
+Expertise: Applied microeconomics, economic development, energy transitions, government finance, labor economics, regional economics

 Heard on NPR: All Things Considered: “Infrastructure bill expected to bring lower prices, more jobs”